PragnyaKalvakol/GDP-I-GROUP-4/README.md

 <ol>1.
 Registrations for both end users<br>
     2. Use of a chatbot to provide assistance<br>
     3. When food becomes readily accessible,  popup notifications will be sent to the receiver.<br>
-    4. Users can track their food using the application's geolocation features.</ol>
+    4. Users can track their food using the application's geolocation features.<br>
+    5. Users can donate funds. </ol>

 #### Roles And Responsibilities
 <ol> Chandra Mouli Kotteti : Team Manager <br>